aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Kina.md

 HardMode being true does the following changes:

 - In the projectiles throw move, the odds that the property of each Projectile calls is [Poison](../../Damage%20pipeline/AttackProperty.md), [Sleep](../../Damage%20pipeline/AttackProperty.md) or [Numb](../../Damage%20pipeline/AttackProperty.md) changes to 50% from 70%
-- In the projectiles throw move, the speed of each projectile call changes to 12.0 from 19.0
+- In the projectiles throw move, the speed of each Projectile call changes to 12.0 from 19.0
 - In the jump kick attack move, the amount of frames this enemy takes to reach its target changes to 21.0 from 28.0.
 However, after this, there is always a yield of 0.1 seconds regardless if hardmode is true or not before the DoDamage call

 ## [hitaction](../../Battle%20flow/Update%20flows/Controlled%20flow.md#enemies-hitaction) support